-Bicester U3A was formed in 1986 and has a membership of over 250 people, with numbers rising each month.
+Bicester U3A was formed in 1986 and has a membership of about 300 people, with numbers rising each month.
 They come from Bicester and the surrounding villages.
 There is no waiting list and new members are very welcome.

 Where and when do we meet?
 We meet at the Clifton Centre, Ashdene Road, Bicester, OX26 2BH.
 The hall is situated at the rear of the KEA Club on the corner of Ashdene Road and Kingsclere Road. it has recently been refurbished and has good facilities.
 There is parking available and the local no. 21 bus from town stops outside.
 Meetings are held monthly on the 4th Thursday of each month (except December).
 The meeting starts at 2.15pm and our speaker starts his presentation shortly afterwards.

 What do we do?
 At our monthly meetings the Chairman updates us with the latest news and introduces our speaker for the day.
 There is a raffle each month and tea/coffee is provided afterwards when there is the chance to meet friends and chat.
 Please see our Events page for news of forthcoming speakers.
 Outings and visits are arranged throughout the year and there is a wide variety of study and interest groups meeting on a regular basis.